21 Things You Should Never Buy at Garage Sales

 Wet suits and swimsuits

-With bed bugs infesting homes in record numbers, chances are the critters could lurk in any used mattress.
+Bed bugs could lurk in any used mattress.
 You might also end up sleeping with other people’s mold, mites, bacteria, and bodily fluids (yuck!).

-Laptops are more likely to be dropped, knocked around and spilled on, simply because they’re out in the world, while a desktop computer sits (mostly) safe at home.
+Laptops, e-readers, tablets, or mp3 players are more likely to be dropped, knocked around, and spilled on, simply because they’re out in the world.
+A desktop computer sits (mostly) safe at home, but even that would likely cost more to upgrade than buy new.

 Used shoes have been molded to their previous owner’s feet—and poorly fitting shoes will make you miserable, or you’ll just never want to wear them.